smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

       x-ngsi:
         type: GeoProperty
     mileageFromOdometer:
-      description: The total distance the fleet vehicle has travelled according to the on-board odometer in kilometres (unitCode KMT) or miles (unitCode SMI).
+      description: Property.
+The total distance the fleet vehicle has travelled according to the on-board odometer in kilometres (unitCode KMT) or miles (unitCode SMI).
 See also Schema.org Vehicle/ mileageFromOdometer.
 The timestamp element records when the odometer reading was taken.
       type: number
       x-ngsi:
         type: Property